HarryAllen1/sniper/docs/commands/README.md

 ::: tip
 You can also use this command by context menus.
 Right click/long press the message, click apps, and click `unsnipe`.

+This has the added effect of allowing the original `snipe` command to be deleted.
 :::